- Position Type

 - Other duties as assigned.

-- Bachelor’s degree or equivalent experience required.
-At least one year of office work experience required, preferably in politics or as an administrative assistant.
+- Bachelor’s degree (or equivalent work experience) with at least one to three years of experience with office work, preferably in politics or as an administrative assistant.

-- Proficient in Microsoft Office applications (Word) and Google Apps (Gmail, Google Docs and Drive)
+- Proficient in Microsoft Office applications (Word and Excel) and Google Apps (Gmail, Google Docs and Drive)

 - Excellent writing, editing and oral communication skills and the ability to adapt to an ever-changing political environment is essential.

 - Must be able to handle multiple tasks simultaneously while prioritizing important issues.

 - Strong attention to detail, commitment to high quality, professionalism and a timely product a must.